Asymptotics of local face distributions and the face distribution of the complete graph: Introduction

 \subsection{Random embeddings of graphs}

-For a set $X$, we write $S_X$ for the symmetric group on $X$.
-A combinatorial map is a triple $m = (D,R,E)$, where $D$ is a set, $R,E \in S_D$ and $E$ is a fixed point free involution.
+For a finite set $X$, we write $S_X$ for the symmetric group on $X$, and write $U_X$ for the uniform distribution on $X$.
+A combinatorial map is a triple $m = (D,R,E)$, where $D$ is a set of even cardinality, and $R,E \in S_D$ such that $E$ is a fixed point free involution.
+We say that a map is connected if $\langle R,E \rangle$ acts transitively on $[n]$; all the maps we consider in this paper will be connected.
 We will be studying $2$-cell embeddings of graphs on oriented surfaces, up to orientation-preserving homeomorphism.
-It is well known that any map gives an embedding of a graph on a surface.
+It is well known that any connected map gives an embedding of a graph on a surface.
 In this context, the darts in $D$ are the half-edges of the graph and each cycle of $R$ is a cyclic ordering of the half-edges at a vertex.
 The permutation $E$ then describes how the half-edges are joined together to make the edges of the graph.
 We call $R \cdot E$ the \emph{face permutation} of $m$, since the cycles of $R \cdot E$ give the \emph{faces} of the embedding.
 We start by defining how we can describe all the embeddings of a graph as maps.

 Let $G$ be a simple graph with vertices $v_1, \dots, v_n$ and edges $E(G)$.
 Let $D(G) := D_1(G) \cup D_2(G) \cup \dots \cup D_n(G)$ be a set of darts, with $| D_i(G) | = \deg(v_i)$ for each $i$.
 The darts in $D_i(G)$ will correspond to the half-edges at vertex $v_i$ in $G$.
 We define two sets of permutations $\mathcal{R}(G), \mathcal{E}(G)$ as follows: \begin{itemize} \item $\mathcal{R}(G)$ is the set of all \emph{local rotations}.
 This is the set of all permutations in $S_D$ with $n$ cycles, labelled $\pi_1, \dots, \pi_n$, with each cycle $\pi_i$ on the symbols $D_i(G)$. \item $\mathcal{E}(G)$ is the set of all \emph{edge schemes}.
 This is the set of all fixed point free involutions in $S_D$, where for each $v_iv_j \in E(G)$ we have exactly one $2-$cycle containing a dart from $D_i(G)$ and a dart from $D_j(G)$. \end{itemize}